CurtisM132/WM393-assignment-2/README.md

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 #### Running end-to-end tests
 Run `npm run e2e` to execute the end-to-end tests via Cypress.
+Ensure you are not concurrently running a development server.

 <br />